On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Evaluation

 \subsection{On DNS Overheads}

 To evaluate the overhead of DoQ and DoH in comparison to unencrypted DoUDP, we analyze the scaling factor for all the measured DNS protocols in terms of lookup times/exchange times (i.e. handshake times + query times).
 The data points are normalized by the scenario’s delay where the expected values are: DoUDP does not require any connection setup round-trips, and we do not find any timeouts in our measurements; hence, the complete DNS exchange should take one round-trip in total.
-For DoQ, we assume QUIC \texttt{Address Validation Using Retry Packets} is disabled; hence, the DoQ handshake takes one round-trip.
+For DoQ, we assume QUIC \texttt{Address Validation Using Retry Packets} is disabled, as existing literature ~\cite{doqWebPerf,doqpam2022,endres.2022.quic.performance} confirms that the Address is already validated by receiving a 1-RTT packet; hence, the DoQ handshake takes one round-trip.
 For DoQ, the handshake is without address validation which means it takes one round-trip.
 By adding the DNS query on top of that, DNS resolution then takes two round-trips in total.
 DoH is run with TLS 1.3 and thus the handshake takes two round-trips; adding the query time results in a total of three round-trips.

 Fig. \ref{fig:Image8} shows the normalized lookups for all the three DNS protocols.
 It is observed from the plot that there are steps in the distribution for DoQ and DoH but not for DoUDP.
 The median for DoUDP is 1.03 round-trips whereas the maximum is 1.16 round-trips.
 For DoQ, the median is 2.50 round-trips, the minimum is 2.07 round-trips and the maximum is 3.00 round-trips.
 For DoH, we see this increases by almost exactly one round-trip where the median is 3.43 round-trips having a minimum of 3.05 round-trips and a maximum of 3.89 round-trips.
 This means that while both DoQ and DoH do not appear to exhibit the expected number of round-trips for the whole DNS lookup, the difference between them is roughly one round-trip.
 The five steps in 20 percentile intervals are visible for DoQ as well as DoH and represent the different access technology scenarios.
 Since DoUDP scales with delay as per expectation, the overhead is likely not caused by any socket setup or network stack delay.